Evita (1996 film): Cinematography

 Director of photography Darius Khondji was initially reluctant about working on a musical but was inspired by Parker's passion for the project.
 For the film's visual style, Khondji and Parker were influenced by the works of American realist painter George Bellows.
 Khondji shot Evita using Moviecam cameras, with Cooke anamorphic lenses.
-He used Eastman EXR 5245 film stock for exteriors in Argentina, 5293 for the Argentinean interiors, and 5248 for any scenes shot during overcast days and combat sequences.
+He used Eastman EXR 5245 film stock for exteriors in Argentina, 5293 for the Argentine interiors, and 5248 for any scenes shot during overcast days and combat sequences.

 Khondji employed large tungsten lighting units, including 18K HMIs, dino and Wendy lights.
 He used Arriflex's VariCon, which functions as an illuminated filter, and incorporated much more lens filtration than he had on previous projects.
 Technicolor's ENR silver retention, when combined with the VariCon, was used to control the contrast and black density of the film's release prints.
 The finished film features 299 scenes and 3,000 shots from 320000 ft of film.

 Music and soundtrack

 Recording sessions for the film's songs and soundtrack began on October 2, 1995, at CTS Studios in London.
 It took almost four months to record all the songs, which involved creating the music first and then the lyrics.
 Parker declared the first day of recording as "Black Monday", and recalled it as a worrisome and nervous day.
 He said, "All of us came from very different worlds—from popular music, from movies, and from musical theater—and so we were all very apprehensive."
 The cast was also nervous; Banderas found the experience "scary", while Madonna was "petrified" when it came to recording the songs.
-"I had to sing 'Don't Cry For Me Argentina' in front of Andrew Lloyd Webber ...
+"I had to sing 'Don't Cry for Me Argentina' in front of Andrew Lloyd Webber ...
 I was a complete mess and was sobbing afterward.
 I thought I had done a terrible job", the singer recalled.

 According to the film's music producer Nigel Wright, the lead actors would first sing the numbers backed by a band and orchestra before working with Parker and music supervisor David Caddick "in a more intimate recording environment [to] perfect their vocals".
 More trouble arose as Madonna was not completely comfortable with "laying down a guide vocal simultaneously with an 84-piece orchestra" in the studio.
 She was used to singing over a pre-recorded track and not having musicians listen to her.
 Also, unlike her previous soundtrack releases, she had little to no creative control.
 "I'm used to writing my own songs and I go into a studio, choose the musicians and say what sounds good or doesn't ...
 To work on 46 songs with everyone involved and not have a big say was a big adjustment," she recalled.
-An emergency meeting was held between Parker, Lloyd Webber and Madonna, where it was decided that the singer would record her part at Whitfield Street Studios, a contemporary studio, while the orchestration would take place elsewhere.
+An emergency meeting was held among Parker, Lloyd Webber, and Madonna, where it was decided that the singer would record her part at Whitfield Street Studios, a contemporary studio, while the orchestration would take place elsewhere.
 She also had alternate days off from the recording to preserve and strengthen her voice.